Apologies in advance – this is going to be a long post (and it has a lot of pictures).

 If you are using the hoist and axle stand combination for the first time, check that your hoist has enough reach to get your engine into the chassis and clears your axle stands before you attach your engine.
 Given this isn’t my first Duratec install using this hoist and wheeled axle stands, I skipped this part, but I did have this in mind even when I setup the axle stands before delivery.
 If you look back on that post you will be able to see the front stands are assembled differently to the rear to make them narrower.
 I suppose it would be wise to check that you have the height above the car for the hoist as well.

 So, time to lift the engine and bring the engine to the chassis.
-You start as level and high enough to clear the chassis.
-Make sure, the chassis and engine are lined up as much as possible, and look from a few different angles.
+You start as level as possible, and high enough to clear the chassis.
+Make sure that the chassis and engine are lined up as much as possible, look from a few different angles.
 The more accurate you are here, the easier the install will be.